 Antiseptics & Burns

 Seek out items that would help clean a wound like an antiseptic wipe.
-Also Neosporin type ointments are good to help fight off infection.
-While tubes might be nice, we like the individual packages that are single use.
+Also, Neosporin-type ointments are good to help fight off infection.
+While tubes might be nice, we like the individual single-use packages.
 They take up less room in the kit and also prevent cross-contamination.
 Resealing partially used first aid supplies is not recommended.
 As far as burns go, we recommend a water-based burn gel or dressing.
 Camp fires are fun but there is always a high potential for burns.
-Butter is not good as it hold the heat in.
+Butter is not good as it holds the heat in.
 Vinegar dries the burn and doesn't really offer any benefit for infection.
-Online users should click on the "Antiseptics" tab and pick the items that best meet your needs.
+Online users should click on the "Antiseptics" tab and pick the items that best meet their needs.
 Ointments and burn gels are listed on that tab.

-Cold packs, splinter, picks, tweezers, eye wash and a first aid handbook are a few other items you should consider including in your homemade camping first aid kit.
+Cold packs, splinter, picks, tweezers, eye wash, and a first aid handbook are a few other items you should consider including in your homemade camping first aid kit.
 Even outdoor protection like insect bit swabs or suntan lotion can be included in your first aid kit.
 Some of these items are already in a drawer at your house.
 Place these in a separate resealable bag.
-Online users can look the outdoor, survival items or accessories section in the Make-A-First-Aid-Kit category selection and select any other items that meet your needs.
+Online users can look at the outdoor, survival items, or accessories section in the Make-A-First-Aid-Kit category selection and select any other items that meet their needs.

 Accidents are never expected